Disney’s Swan and Dolphin Resort Review

 Here is a photo of the large sports court area behind the pool.

-And below, we see the outdoor playground.
+Below, we see the outdoor playground.

 Related: The Best Places to Jog at Disney World